 - tornadoes

 - damaging winds (& any winds $\geq 25 \text{ m s}^{-1}$)

-- hail with diameter ≥ 1.9 cm
+- hail with diameter \geq 1.9 cm

-Severe weather (thunderstorm caused or not) also includes heavy rain that could cause flash flooding.
+Severe weather (thunderstorm-caused or otherwise) also includes heavy rain that could cause flash flooding.
 All thunderstorms have lightning, by definition, so lightning is not included in the list of severe weather elements even though it kills more people than tornadoes, hail, or winds.